 Magdala sat on the western shore of the sea of Galilee.
 The city and the surrounding area were known for their dye works and the ability to manufacture fine woolen textures.
 These industries made the area quite prosperous.
 In fact, Magdala became so wealthy that it was one of only three cities that had to send their contributions to Jerusalem's temple in a wagon!

 Though little known, Magdala played an importance role in the gospels.
 It is the location where Jesus miraculously fed 4,000 people with only seven loaves of bread and a few small fishes.
 It is also the hometown of a woman named Mary, who was healed by Jesus when he cast seven demons out of her (Mark 16:9; Luke 8:2 - 3).

 After being healed Mary became part of a small circle of people who followed Jesus during his ministry.
-Because she was from Magdala, she was given the last name of Magdalene.
+Because she was from the city of Magdala, she was given the last name of Magdalene.

 Mary Magdalene was one of the very few people who stayed with Jesus to the very end of his ministry.
 She had the character and courage to personally witness Jesus' suffering on the cross when all his disciples (except John) were absent out of fear.

-She was also the first person to visit Jesus' tomb after his death.
+Mary was the first New Testament person to visit Jesus' tomb after his death.
 Additionally, she was the first human to see Jesus after his resurrection from the dead (Mark 16:9 - 11, John 20:11 - 18).
 Mary Magdalene was a woman of character and conviction who was willing to stand by Jesus when so many others did not.